usememos/dotcom/content/docs/install/managed.md

 ```

 If all is well, you can now access memos by running `flyctl open`.
 You should see its login page.

+If the latest docker image has been released, you can easily upgrade the memo by typing `flyctl deploy` in your memos project's folder.

 ## PikaPods.com